Dilsv/Interactivelearning/README.md

 ### Instructions
 #### *Instructions list*
-The list of rules is a `ul` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
+The list of rules is a `div` element, it has been styled to remain within the centre of the screen to allow for better responsivity.

 ### Quiz
 #### *Quiz elements*